 - Using a pre-built report template to create a report

 - Setting up your own pre-built report template

-One of LGL’s core functions is the ability to quickly and easily search on the data stored in your account and then either view it online or export it into a report.
-You can approach reporting in multiple ways, so we recommend before you get started that you spend some time thinking about the kind of report you want—the best way to create it can vary depending on the information you are looking for.
+One of the core functions in Little Green Light is the ability to quickly and easily search on the data stored in your account and then either view it online or export it into a report.
+You can approach reporting in multiple ways, so we recommend spending some time thinking about the kind of report you want before you get started trying to build it—the best way to create a report may vary, depending on the information you are looking for.